Axel Montagne's profile picture

 Current research interests

-The overall goal of our research is to understand how cerebrovascular dysfunctions contribute to neurodegeneration and dementia in order to identify new targets for treatments.
+Our research aims to understand how cerebrovascular dysfunction contributes to neurodegeneration and dementia in order to identify new therapeutic targets.

 Research in a nutshell